Posterior contraction for deep Gaussian process priors: Introduction

-Compared to the well-established nonparametric Bayes theory for Gaussian processes, posterior contraction for compositions of Gaussian processes raises some theoretical challenges, such as bounding the decentered small ball probabilities of the DGPs.
-We show that this can be done by using an extension of the concentration function for Gaussian processes introduced in \cite{vvvz}.
-To our knowledge, the closest results in the literature are bounds on the centred small ball probabilities of iterated processes.
+The mathematical analysis requires to answer various questions involving the composition of GPs.
+To our knowledge, the closest results in the literature are bounds on the centred small-ball probabilities of iterated processes.
 They have been obtained for self-similar processes in \cite{MR2550290} and for time-changed self-similar processes in \cite{MR3474750}.
 A good reference on the literature of iterated processes is given by \cite{MR3638373}.
 In a different line of research, iterated Brownian motions (IBMs) occur in \cite{MR533542} as solutions of high-order parabolic stochastic differential equations (SDEs) and the path properties are studied in \cite{MR1278077}.
 The composition of general processes in relation with high-order parabolic and hyperbolic SDEs has been studied in \cite{MR1385409}.
 More recently, the \textit{ad libitum} (infinite) iteration of Brownian motions has been studied in \cite{MR3195821, MR3549711}.

 The article is structured as follows.
 In Section~\ref{sec.model} we formalize the model and give an explicit parametrization of the underlying graph and the smoothness index.
 Section~\ref{sec.DGP} provides a detailed construction of the deep Gaussian process prior.
 In Section~\ref{sec.main} we state the main posterior contraction results.
 In Section~\ref{sec.dgp_minimax} we present a construction achieving optimal contraction rates and provide explicit examples in Section~\ref{sec.examples}.
 Section~\ref{sec.disc_dgp_prior} compares Bayes with DGPs and deep learning.
-All proofs are deferred to Section~\ref{sec.proofs}.
+It also contains a subsection on computational challenges.
+All proofs are deferred to the appendix.

 \textit{Notation:} Vectors are denoted by bold letters, e.g. $\bx:=(x_1,\ldots,x_d)^\top.$ For $S\subseteq \{1,\ldots,d\},$ we write $\bx_S=(x_i)_{i \in S}$ and $|S|$ for the cardinality of $S.$ As usual, we define $|\bx|_p:= (\sum_{i=1}^d |\bx_i|^p)^{1/p},$ $|\bx|_\infty:= \max_i|\bx_i|,$ $|\bx|_0:= \sum_{i=1}^d \Ind(\bx_i \neq 0),$ and write $\|f\|_{L^p(D)}$ for the $L^p$ norm of $f$ on $D$.
 If there is no ambiguity concerning the domain $D,$ we also write $\|\cdot\|_p.$ For two sequences $(a_n)_n$ and $(b_n)_n$ we write $a_n \lesssim b_n$ if there exists a constant $C$ such that $a_n \leq C b_n$ for all $n.$ Moreover, $a_n\asymp b_n$ means that $(a_n)_n\lesssim(b_n)_n$ and $(b_n)_n\lesssim(a_n)_n.$ For positive sequences $(a_n)_n$ and $(b_n)_n$ we write $a_n \ll b_n$ if $a_n/b_n$ tends to zero when $n$ tends to infinity.